 When we came out of the womb we didn’t have any illusions.
 We were egoless.
 We came with a clean slate, a clean conscience, and non-judging eyes.
-I believe the young are in many ways our most important gurus.
+I believe children are in many ways our most important gurus.
 There’s wisdom in the innocence of the young.
 They know some things that we have forgotten.

 You can see it when you let go of all your ideas for a little while.
 They collect pebbles, coloured glass or twigs that we, in our judging nature, automatically deem useless.
 Their faces, on the other hand, lights up and they fall right into playing with them and treasure these things like they were gold.
 Who’s to say these things are not precious?

 They say things like it is.
 If you want an honest opinion, ask a child.
 We’ve gotten ourselves mired into a bog of people pleasing and political correctness.
 And it’s no wonder.
 We judge.
 Constantly.
 When you judge, people feel judged.
 They sense where you’re coming from.
 People need to hear it like it is, but they need to hear it in a way that says love.
 Not judgment.

 Some time after birth we started building egos.
 By judging.
 Saying that something is good or bad makes it a part of you.
 “I” don’t like this.
 “I” like that.
 This is “mine”.
 You can put in books, games, exercise or whatever words fit.
 These things became part of your ego the moment you judged them.
 It’s been a continuous process of inflation since birth.